jackyzha0/quartz/content/notes/editing.md

 ```

 ### Front Matter
 Hugo is picky when it comes to metadata for files.
-Ensure that you have a title defined at the top of your file like so:
+Make sure that your title is double-quoted and that you have a title defined at the top of your file like so:

 ```markdown
 ---